 useSpring

-It must be called within a SolidJS tracking scope, such as a component or another function, that is a descendant of PixiApplicationProvider or PixiCanvas.
+It must be called within a SolidJS tracking scope, such as a component or another function, that is a descendant of PixiApplicationProvider, PixiCanvas, or TickerProvider.

 Taking our earlier useSmoothDamp demo and applying useSpring gives us an altogether different feeling motion.